 Who we are

 Lost Gardens of Worcester County (LGWC) is a project to identify and document the outstanding gardens of the past in Central Massachusetts.
 We have three organizational partners, Tower Hill Botanic Garden Library, Preservation Worcester, and the Colonel Timothy Bigelow Chapter, DAR, of Worcester, Massachusetts, but primarily we are a small but dedicated group of researchers interested in gardens and garden history.
-Participants include: Kathy Bell, Sid Callahan, Susan Ceccacci, Linda Hart, Merry Morgan Hill, Brenda Morris, Bonnie O'Brien, Jane Peck, and John Trexler.
+Participants include: Kathy Bell, Susan Ceccacci, Linda Hart, Merry Morgan Hill, Brenda Morris, Bonnie O'Brien, Jane Peck, and John Trexler.

 Read below for a general introduction to Lost Gardens:

 Finding Lost Gardens (first appeared in Tower Hill Botanic Garden's member publication, Grow with Us, Spring 2014 )

 Knollwood, Iristhorpe, Hawthorne Hill, Juniper Hall: all distinctive names that harken back to a time when grand homes and gardens didn't need street names and numbers for identification.
 Some of these homes and gardens are well known and well documented, others less so.
 But all of them, and dozens more, have been the focus of a project called Lost Gardens of Worcester County.....[click on link below to keep reading]